Gaza editorial presents skewed perspective

 While there is certainly a difference between factual allegations in reporting and opinion, the litany of supposed violations of human rights by Israel, going back to the very foundation of the state in 1948, underlying your conclusion that the current activity of Hamas in Gaza constitutes "fight[ing] back" by an oppressed people misleads your readers in ways that cross the line of journalistic responsibility.

 Your readers might be interested to know, for example, that the Press TV you quote extensively about Israel's alleged inhumanity is the English language service of the Islamic Republic of Iran.
 Or that the "study" you cite in the British Medical Journal about children allegedly killed at Israeli checkpoints is not a study at all, but a "personal viewpoint" submitted by a long time critic of Israel.
 Or that the men you call "two of Israel's leading rabbis" are leaders of no more than a hateful fringe element of the settler movement, condemned by large majorities of Israelis.
+Or that in an extraordinary act of selective citation you have rendered Ari Shavit's beautiful book "My Promised Land" a condemnation of purported massacres by Israeli forces in the 1948 War of Independence, when in fact Shavit describes in heartbreaking prose the depredations visited by both sides in that conflict, resulting in two legitimate narratives of suffering by two peoples sharing the same land.

 Neither is there any mention in your blanket condemnation of Israel of the efforts by Israeli governments of both the right and left to find a way to end the occupation and initiate a two-state solution.
 What of the Oslo accords?
 What of the unilateral disengagement from Gaza?
 What of the offer at Wye to resolve the issue of Jerusalem?
 What of the large and active peace movement in Israel?
 In half a page of newsprint there was no room to consider these?